 So, you can survive just fine for a week on hotdogs and pizza but New York has so much more to offer!
-Don’t worry, there are many great places to eat for a good price.
+Don’t worry, there are many great places to eat for a good price and many of the most of the popular food to eat to eat in New York is ideal for those on a budget.
 Just make sure to, once again, avoid the most popular areas such as Times Square, Mid-town, Down-town etc and explore a little further.
 Have a look around Chelsea, SoHo, TriBeCa, The Meat Packing District, The Upper East side, 9th Ave and also try out some of the smaller diners.
 If you feel like venturing further a-field once you get out of Manhattan the price will drop rapidly again and there are some amazing places in Brooklyn and Queens!

 Things to see and do: